 Practice, practice, practice

-Like learning any new skill, when you first begin it feels like learning to ride a bicycle for the again.
+Like learning any new skill, when you first begin it feels like learning to ride a bicycle.
 Initially, the body can’t do what you want it to do and you feel extremely clumsy.
 Everyone was once a white belt so they are happy to show you the basics as they were once shown .

 There is a strong sense that when you know a valuable skill then you should share it with everyone else.
 If done correctly then it will improve the standard of training and thus have the potential to improve you further; a synergistic effect.